U.S. Microgrid Market Trends, Growth Opportunity, 2026-2034

 A few of the key players in the market are ABB, Eaton Corp., Exelon, General Electric, Honeywell International, Northern Power, NRG International, Pareto Energy, Siemens AG, and Spirae.

-The connected grid segment is expected to witness the fastest growth during the forecast period.
+The connected grid segment is expected to witness the fastest growth rate of CAGR 18.5% during the forecast period.